Eyes on Milton: Hurricane Data Resources

 October 7, 2024

-Hurricane Milton is currently in the Gulf of Mexico headed east towards the western coast of Florida.
-The storm was declared a Category 5 on Monday, and is expected to make landfall in the central west coast of Florida on Wednesday evening as a Category 3.
-This storm is expected to bring severe storm surge and hurricane-force winds along with flash and urban flooding across the state of Florida.
+Hurricane Milton developed in the Western Gulf of Mexico and headed east towards the western coast of Florida.
+The storm was declared a Category 5 on Monday, October 7th, and made landfall in the central west coast of Florida on Wednesday, October 9th as a Category 3.
+This storm brought severe storm surge, hurricane-force winds, and flash and urban flooding across the state of Florida.

-Click here to stay up-to-date with the NOAA National Hurricane Center updates on Milton.
+Click here to to view the NOAA National Hurricane Center updates on Milton.

 View live camera feeds from the WebCOOS Network.